chevereto/v3-docs/features/bulk-content-importer.md

 The metadata format used is exactly the same used by Google Photos, meaning that you can run away from that proprietary service and start owning your photos.

 - Go to [Google Takeout](https://takeout.google.com/)
-- Select Google Photos and follow the process
+- Select **Google Photos** and follow the process
+- At Delivery method pick **Send download link via email**
-- Once you're done, you will get a zipped file
+- Once done, you will get a zipped file
-- Rename `Takeout/Google Photos` folder to the target username
+- Rename `Takeout/Google Photos` folder to the target username, for example `Takeout/Rodolfo`

-From there, you can take the folder for automatic importing or one-time (manual importing).
+From here you can take the folder for either [automatic](#automatic-importing) or [manual](#manual-importing) importing.

 ::: warning Metadata
-At this time the image metadata provided by Google Photos for images is named as `imagename.ext.json` format, which is not recognized by Chevereto yet.
-I'm working in add support for this in the next revision.
+All Google Photos metadata naming conventions are recognized from Chevereto V3.17
 :::